 Whether you are interested in taking a short stroll around the community or accessing more remote locations, Waterton can be a great place for winter walking, hiking and cycling.
-Weather permitting, the Red Rock Parkway to Bellevue trail junction, and the Kootenai Brown and Wishbone trails are all open for cycling.
+Weather permitting, the Red Rock Parkway to Coppermine Creek, and the Kootenai Brown and Wishbone trails are all open for cycling.
 Chinook winds often free much of the Waterton valley and east side of the park from snow.

 Winter can be a great time for watching wildlife in Waterton.
 Depending on winds and snow, you might spot elk, deer, bighorn sheep, moose, river otters, red squirrels, snowshoe hares and marten in the park.
 During fall and winter, elk move through in large herds.
 Look out for them while driving into the park from the north or east.
 A rare highlight would be seeing one of the park’s wild cats - cougar or lynx – or their tracks.

 Bring a sled and take advantage of Waterton's slopes and drifts.
 Be careful to stay off avalanche paths.
 Favourite spots are on the Prince of Wales hill and around the community.

 Bundle up and come for a picnic!
 Kitchen shelters with stoves are available but you must supply your own wood and bring your own supplies (no grocery store is open in the village in the winter).
 Most picnic areas include a vault toilet.
 Water and barrier-free washrooms are available at the Fire Hall and at Cameron Falls.
 Please see our up-to-date list of open day-use areas and shelters.